AdobeDocs/experience-cloud.en/help/website-implementation/target.md

 These actions can be used *before* the `Load Target` action and can set different parameters on different pages based on your rule configurations.
 Use the rule ordering feature you used when setting Customer IDs with the Identity Service to set additional parameters on the `Library Loaded` event before the rule firing the page load request.
 >[!TIP] Since most implementations use the page load request for activity delivery, it usually sufficient to just use the `Add Params to Page Load Requests` action.

-### Add Request (mbox) Parameters
+### Request (mbox) Parameters

 Parameters are used to pass custom data to Target, enriching your personalization capabilities.
 They are ideal for attributes that change frequently during a browsing session such as the page name, template, etc. and do not persist.

-Let's add the `Page Name` data element that we created earlier in the [Add Data Elements, Rules and Libraries](launch-data-elements-rules.md) lesson as an mbox parameter.
+Let's add the `Page Name` data element that we created earlier in the [Add Data Elements, Rules and Libraries](launch-data-elements-rules.md) lesson as a request parameter.

 **To add the request parameter**